A higher Mackey functor description of algebras over an $N_{\infty}$-operad: Normed symmetric monoidal categories

 We will now give an explicit description of $\SN$.
-The construction of the free operad over a symmetric sequence in $\gsett$ can be made explicit in general, as in section $5$ of \cite{MR4357612} for instance, though its general description can be complicated to handle.
-However, if we denote by $V_{\Ind}$ the nonsymmetric sequence of $G$-sets defined by
+The construction of the free operad over a symmetric sequence in $\gsett$ can be made explicit in general, as in \cite[Section 5]{Rub1} for instance, though its general description can be complicated to handle.
+However, if we denote by $V_{\Ind}$ the non-symmetric sequence of $G$-sets defined by

 the choice for every subgroup $H\subseteq G$ of a set of coset representatives of $G/H$ induces a nonequivariant isomorphism of symmetric sequences $S_{\Ind}\simeq V_{\Ind}\times \Sigma_*$ where $\Sigma_*$ denotes the symmetric sequence of sets given by the symmetric groups.
-If we forget the action of $G$, then it follows that the operad $\SN$ can be described as the product $\T \times \Sigma_*$ with $\T$ the free nonsymmetric operad over the sequence $V_{\Ind}$.
-We recall now the construction of the nonsymmetric operad $\T$ in $\set$ in terms of planar rooted trees and we then give an explicit description of the required $G$-action on $\SN$.
+If we forget the action of $G$, then it follows that the operad $\SN$ can be described as the product $\FVI \times \Sigma_*$ with $\FVI$ the free nonsymmetric operad over the sequence $V_{\Ind}$.
+We recall now the construction of the nonsymmetric operad $\FVI$ in $\set$ in terms of planar rooted trees and we then give an explicit description of the required $G$-action on $\SN$.

+\begin{remark} The freeness of the symmetric sequence of sets $S_{\Ind}$ was already used in \cite[Theorem 5.21]{Rub1} to give an explicit description of $F(S_{\Ind})$.
+However, \cite[Theorem 5.21]{Rub1} does not construct $F(S_{\Ind})$ as the product $\FVI \times \Sigma_*$.
+We use this presentation to construct explicitly the free $N_{\infty}$-algebras over finite $G$-sets in \ref{exa}. \end{remark}